TEALSK12/apcsa-public/curriculum/Unit1/Lesson-1XX.md

   - Students may use the book to supplement their notes if needed.
   - **All students must turn in notes for each day of class** (even if they were absent).

+---

+#### Emphasize with students...

+#### Big Ideas - Personal design interests require the evaluation and refinement of skills

+Computers are great at doing repetitive tasks.
+In computational thinking, we use the words "decomposition", "pattern recognition", "abstraction", and "algorithm design".
+Think of the problem you are given.
+Break down the problem into manageable chunks.
+Are there any parts that show patterns, or similarities?
+Let's take advantage of the computer to help us do "similar" looking tasks.

+In daily life, human beings enjoy repetition and patterns in many areas of life and nature.
+For the written word, repetiion is useful for the learning of songs or poetry.
+It's a literary technique.
+Repetition enhances significance and meaning.

+Consider the national anthem of Canada https://www.canada.ca/en/canadian-heritage/services/anthems-canada.html#a13 Did you know that there is an English version, a French version, and even a Bilingual Version?

+Imagine you are creating a special national anthem medley for your class to perform at an event.
+Your challenge is to include combinations of versions in different languages.
+How can you use static methods to design this musical piece?

+---

 Materials & Prep
 ----------------